concerned-us-citizen/voting-precincts-spatial-index/README.md

 This project converts detailed NY Times [precinct-level election data](https://github.com/nytimes/presidential-precinct-map-2024) from a .topoJSON file to a lightweight R-tree spatial index, and saves it in a .json file.

-It also provides a script to generate a GitHub Release that contains a link to the resulting output file.
+It also provides a script to generate a GitHub Release that includes a link to the resulting output file, which will be of the form https://github.com/concerned-us-citizen/voting-precincts-spatial-index/releases/download/{tag-name}/precincts-with-results-spatial-index.json

 ## Background